nais/doc/docs/auth/idporten/how-to/login.md

 ### Validate token in `Authorization` header

 If the `Authorization` header is present, validate the token.
-If invalid, redirect the citizen to the [login endpoint] provided by NAIS:
+If invalid, redirect the citizen to the [login endpoint]:

 ```
 https://<ingress>/oauth2/login